 - Be 16 years of age or older.
 We are unable to accept general volunteers under the age of 16, even when accompanied by an adult, due to firm insurance policy restrictions.
 However, we do have Youth Volunteer Programs for animal ambassadors under the age of 16.

-- Purchase a $25 “Volunteer Bundle.”
-This bundle includes your volunteer apron and name tag.
+- Purchase a $30 “Volunteer Bundle.”
+This bundle includes your volunteer apron or SPCA t-shirt and name tag.
 The bundle must be purchased at “activation” (your first volunteer day) and worn whenever you volunteer for the SCSPCA.
-Volunteers can also purchase SPCA gear from our Mall Adoption Shop.

 - Sign in from home (fosters), events, and outings.